fetchai/agents-aea/docs/prometheus.md

     Update a prometheus metric.

     :param metric_name: the name of the metric.
-    :param update_func: the name of the update function (e.g. inc, observe).
+    :param update_func: the name of the update function (e.g. inc, set, observe).
     :param value: the value to provide to the update function.
     :return: None
     """